kanavbengani/Reversi/README.md

 - Changed the method name of `getTurn()` in `IROModel` to `getTurnColor()` to mitigate naming collisions.

 No changes were made for the code that was sent to our customers.

+### Changes for Part 5
+- Changed model package to include `AbstractModel`
+  - `SquareModel` and `HexModel` extend this abstract class and all behavior is abstracted.
+- Similar to above model, there is a `Posn` and `Direction` interface, which `SquarePosn`, `HexPosn`, `SquareDirection`, and `HexDirection` respectively implement.
+This helps in allowing for delegation throughout the code rather that relying on implementation specific details (such as which board it is).
+- Added a `ViewType` in the view package to be able to parametrize the view with the type of game to create (square or hex).
+  - Changes possible command line arguments to allow added customizability for the user.

 ## Invariant
 - The number of key-value pairs in `board` is equal to `3 * numRings * (numRings + 1) + 1`.
 This is a class variant